sanjuro/cofffee_machine/README.md

 Introduction
 ------------
-This is a simple coffee machine
+This is a simple coffee machine.

+Answers 1 - 6 of the PHP / OOP sections are found in the Lib folder and the makecoffee.php file.

+Ansers to the DB questions are in the file named database_questions.php.

 Assumptions
 ------------